zhanglongx/Molokai/README.md

 # Molokai

-Molokai is a trading price alert system.
+Molokai is a trading price alert tool.

 Molokai fetches the lasted price data(only CN market symbol supported now) from tushare.
 Then A runner is used to see if it meet certain conditions.
 The common condition is MinMax, MA.